167 Forest Ave

 In September 2015, the Park District of Oak Park began construction of a 2,100 square foot multi-use “Environmental Education Center” which hosts children’s nature day camps, environmental education programs for adults and children and other community events.
 The Center opened to the public on June 11, 2016 and is accessible during Park District programs and events.

 The Austin Gardens Environmental Education Center is a LEED Platinum certified facility.
+It is also on the list of Illinois' 200 Great Places by the Illinois chapter of the American Institute of Architects.
 Energy-Efficient and High Performance and sustainable design elements include:

 Geo-thermal system for heating, air conditioning and comfort control.